germankay/ckanext-selfinfo/README.md

 # ckanext-selfinfo

-This extension is built to represent a basic information about the running CKAN Application.
+This extension is built to represent a basic information about the running CKAN Application accessible only to admins.

 On CKAN admin page `/ckan-admin/selfinfo`, admin can see such information as:
 * System Information